xelalexv/dregsy/README.md

 - To skip TLS verification for a particular repo server when using the `docker` relay, you need to [configure the *Docker* daemon accordingly](https://docs.docker.com/registry/insecure/).
 With `skopeo`, you can easily set this in any source or target definition with the `skip-tls-verify` setting.

-### *AWS ECR*
+### *AWS ECR* (private & public)

-If a source or target is an *AWS ECR* registry, you need to retrieve the `auth` credentials via *AWS CLI*.
+If a source (private registry only) or target (private & public) is an *AWS ECR* registry, you need to retrieve the `auth` credentials via *AWS CLI*.
 They would however only be good for 12 hours, which is ok for one off tasks.
 For periodic tasks, or to avoid retrieving the credentials manually, you can specify an `auth-refresh` interval as a *Go* `Duration`, e.g. `10h`.
 If set, *dregsy* will initially and whenever the refresh interval has expired retrieve new access credentials. `auth` can be omitted when `auth-refresh` is set.
 Setting `auth-refresh` for anything other than an *AWS ECR* registry will raise an error.

 Note however that you either need to set environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` for the *AWS* account you want to use and a user with sufficient permissions.
 Or if you're running *dregsy* on an *EC2* instance in your *AWS* account, the machine should have an appropriate instance profile.
 An according policy could look like this: